 ZERO.
 See also Create Protected Models to Conceal Contents and Generate HDL Code (HDL Coder).

-In the Create protected model in field, specify the folder path for the protected model.
+In the Destination folder box, specify the folder path for the protected model.
 The default value is the current working folder.

 To further customize your protected model, you can: